Modern Slavery Statement

 HUW adheres to a high standard of ethics, values and corporate social responsibility and these principles underpin our governance procedures and the strategic and management decisions that we make.

-The Chief Executive Officer, Chief Operating Officer and Finance Director are in regular contact with the managing agents not only to review performance of the portfolio, but also to consider governance matters and compliance with Lloyd’s Minimum Standards and principles for doing business.
+The Chairman, Finance and Operations Director and the Head of Portfolio Strategy are in regular contact with the managing agents not only to review performance of the portfolio, but also to consider governance matters and compliance with Lloyd’s Minimum Standards and principles for doing business.

 Assessment of Risk

-Similarly, HUW has no partnerships with businesses based in impoverished regions of the world, where labour laws are non-existent or are not enforced, and therefore the risk in terms of modern slavery, human rights violations and trafficking is considered low.
+Similarly, HUW has no partnerships with businesses based in regions of the worldwhere labour laws are non-existent or are not enforced, and therefore the risk in terms of modern slavery, human rights violations and trafficking is considered low.

 Due Diligence